mainmatter/mainmatter.com/src/workshops/digital-product-strategy.md

 ---
 title: Digital product strategy workshop
-duration: 2–3 days
+format: 2–3 days remote
-format: Remote
-description:
-  A clear product strategy is essential to get as much value as possible for your time and investment.
-In this workshop we will collaborate to formulate a clear product vision, establishing a blueprint for your digital product's development process.
+description: In this workshop we will collaborate to formulate a clear product vision, establishing a blueprint for your digital product's development process.
 This workshop is a great kickoff for an MVP project.
+Before starting out, we will gain an overview of your business.
+Understanding the fundamentals such as your business model, competitor analysis, and users is an essential first step for this strategy workshop.
 tag: /assets/images/workshops/digital-product-strategy/flag.svg
+hero:
+  image: "/assets/images/workshops/digital-product-strategy/digital-product-strategy-workshop.jpg"
+  imageAlt: "Hand-drawn wireframes and colorful Post-it notes on a desk"
 og:
   image: /assets/images/workshops/digital-product-strategy/og-image.png
 topics:
   - heading: Understanding the product
-    image: /assets/images/workshops/digital-product-strategy/search.svg
     text: >
       Go over your goals, desired features, mission statement, and possible key performance indicators (KPIs).
-We also develop personas to gain a better understanding of who we are building this product for.
+We also develop personas to gain a better understanding of who we are building this product for
   - heading: Minimum Viable Product (MVP)
-    image: /assets/images/workshops/digital-product-strategy/crosshair.svg
     text: >
       Collaboratively strip down features and develop an understanding of the product's core functionality.
 The MVP is the sole focus for the rest of the exercises in the workshop
-  - heading: User Flow Diagram
+  - heading: User-flow diagram
-    image: /assets/images/workshops/digital-product-strategy/user.svg
     text: >
-      Create a visualization of every step of the journey the user takes from the
+      Create a visualization of every step of the journey the user takes from the entry point to the final interaction
   - heading: Low-fidelity wireframes
-    image: /assets/images/workshops/digital-product-strategy/compass.svg
     text: >
       A two-dimensional skeletal outline of key moments of the user flow diagram.
 Also called a fat marker sketch because it is made with such broad strokes that adding detail is difficult or impossible.
 The goal is to focus on communicating the concept rather than creating a detailed solution.
   - heading: Product architecture
-    image: /assets/images/workshops/digital-product-strategy/database.svg
     text: >
       Create a diagram to overview the web application's architecture.
+  - heading: Next steps
+    text: >
+      To wrap up, we hold a presentation going over our results from the workshop.
+We include a report with a digital version of the user flow diagram, wireframes for MVP, the product architecture diagram, and our [40-page Playbook](/playbook/)
 leads:
   - name: Mar High
     title: Director of Product Design
+    handle: msmarhigh
     image: /assets/images/authors/msmarhigh.jpg
     bio: >
       Mar helps companies solve their user's problems in creative and scalable ways.